top of page

 Step 5: Grouting and Sealing

-Allow tiles to set, then fill the gaps with grout and seal if needed.
+Allow the tiles to set, then fill the gaps with grout and seal if necessary.

 • how to tile a bathroom